 In cases where there are several studies, none of which has 6 adequately infected animals in the control group (for example, important rare parasites), the results obtained could be pooled to accumulate 12 animals in the studies; and statistical significance calculated.
 If the differences are significant (p<0.05), effectiveness may be calculated and if the infection is deemed adequate, the claim may be granted.
 Sampling techniques and estimation of worm burden should be similar among laboratories involved in the studies to allow adequate and meaningful extrapolation of the results to the worm population.

-4.3 Adequacy of infection
+4.3 Adequacy of Infection

-With respect to the minimum adequate number of helminths, the decision will be made when the final report is submitted based on statistical and historical data, literature review, or expert testimony.
+The minimum adequate number of helminths in individual control animals should be defined in the protocol.
+However, final conclusions regarding adequacy of infection will be made as part of the final report based on statistical analysis, historical data, literature review, or expert testimony.
 The range of equine helminths (adults) that has been considered adequate to grant a claim will vary according to the species.
-Generally the minimal mean number of nematodes considered to be adequate is 100.
-Lower mean counts are to be expected with P. equorum, Dictyocaulus arnfieldi and Fasciola spp.
+Generally, a minimum of 100 nematodes in individual control animals is considered an adequate infection.
+Lower counts are to be expected . with cestodes (e.g. Anoplocephola perfoliata, minimum number of 10), trematodes (Fasciola spp.), Parascaris equorum, and Dictyocaulus arnfieldi.

-4.4 Label claims
+4.4 Label Claims

 Adult or L3/ L4 stages: the term immature on the labelling is not acceptable.
 For adult and larval claims, treatment should correspond to life-cycle timing appropriate for the species claimed.
-In the case of small strongyles distinction needs to be made between early (hypobiotic) L3 stages, (developing) intramucosal L4 stages, lumenal L4 stages and adults.
+In the case of small strongyles distinction needs to be made between early (hypobiotic) L3 stages, (developing) intramucosal L4 stages, luminal L4 stages, and adults.